section-engineering-education/engineering-education/content/articles/react-query-data-fetching-and-server-state-management/index.md

 Let's briefly dissect the above code:

-- We create a React functional component named `Posts` that is exported as default.
+- We create a React functional component named `Posts` that is exported as `default`.
 - The `useQuery` hook returns an application status that can either be `isLoading` or `isError`.
 - `useQuery` hook takes two arguments where the first one is a string to cache and tracks the query result.
 - The second argument is the function we define to make HTTP requests, `fetchPosts`.
-The react-query internally handles caching and updating functionality.
+The react-query internally handles caching and updating of data.
 - Before the return statement of the component, we execute a basic logic to check if the application is in a loading state or if an error occurs.
 - Inside the JSX part, we return the posts by mapping through the posts array.

-> For an awesome developer experience, `react-query` includes the in-built `react-query-devtools`, so that we will be able to view the state and the cache.
+> For an awesome developer experience, you can use `react-query-devtools`. `react-query` includes in-built tool `react-query-devtools` that helps us view the state and the cache.

 To enable this in your application `import { ReactQueryDevtools } from 'react-query/devtools'`.